THE EAST EUROPEAN ACCURACY LEAGUE (EEAL) 2026 GENERAL REGULATIONS

 or

-A necessary condition for awarding medals for the first three places in each general classification is the classification of at least four teams / competitors in this general classification throughout the year.
+A necessary condition for awarding medals for the first three places in each final classification is the classification of at least four teams / competitors in this final classification throughout the year.

 2.4